 Abuse is when the way others treat you becomes harmful to you.
 Abuse can take many forms, including emotional, physical or sexual.
 Therapy can help you address how this has made you feel and work through your feelings so you feel better about yourself.

-ADD or ADHD usually begins in early childhood but can continue into adulthood.
+ADHD usually begins in early childhood but can continue into adulthood.
+Many adults are diagnosed with it too.
 Those affected may be hyperactive, impulsive or find it difficult to pay attention.
 Cognitive behavioural therapy (CBT) or behavioural therapy can help to change these behavioural patterns.

 Addiction happens when you become overly dependent on something, often when you’re trying to escape from other problems.
 You can be addicted to many things including: